Yield

 The Yield Stack

-Beyond base staking yield, you can earn additional returns by deploying LBTC in DeFi.
-This creates yield stacking — multiple yield sources compounding together.
+Beyond base staking yield, you can earn additional returns by deploying LBTC across DeFi, or let Bitcoin Earn handle it automatically.
+This creates yield stacking: multiple yield sources compounding together.

 Base Layer: Babylon Staking